Hisham Kabbani: Controversy and criticism

 In his 1999 State Department speech, Shaykh Kabbani claimed that while the majority of Muslim Americans have been exposed to violent extremist ideologies, "not all of them agree with it."
 Later in the question and answer session he reiterated that the majority of the Muslim community which is "peace loving and tolerant" does not support extremism.
 In a 2000 interview with the Middle East Quarterly, he clarified his position that "the problem of extremism is not confined to the Muslim community...
 Extremism is an unwillingness to accept any viewpoint but one's own...
 Ideological extremism can result in an act of violence when an individual pursues his ideas to such an extreme that he thinks only his ideas are correct and must therefore be enforced on everyone else."

 In 2001 and 2002 Shaykh Kabbani was recognized as one of the few Muslim scholars at that time to have warned of the threat of violent extremism.

-In the April 2016 issue of Dabiq Magazine, Salafism-Wahhabism terrorist group the so-called Islamic State of Iraq and the Levant declared him a murtad (or apostate).
+In the April 2016 issue of Dabiq Magazine, Salafi-Wahhabi terrorist group Islamic State of Iraq and the Levant declared him a Murtad (apostate or blasphemer).